The Ultimate Guide to "Bosch" Locations in LA

 Danny Meyer opened the first LA location of his New York-based burger empire in March 2016.
 Following WeHo, Shake Shack has expanded across the city, including Downtown LA, Hollywood, Century City, El Segundo, Marina del Rey, Burbank, Glendale, Encino and more.

-Swingers Diner on Beverly Boulevard
+Swingers Diner 1

 Swingers Diner